libraryseat/libraryseat/README.md

 In tools folder
 annatate_roi.py is used to mark the desk_roi
   Operation keys:
-  Left mouse button: Add a point
+  -Left mouse button: Add a point
-  Right mouse button: Remove the last added point
+  -Right mouse button: Remove the last added point
-  Enter: End the current polygon and input seat_id and has_power in the console
+  -Enter: End the current polygon and input seat_id and has_power in the console
-  N: Clear the current polygon and start marking again
+  -N: Clear the current polygon and start marking again
-  S: Print and save as JSON
+  -S: Print and save as JSON
-  Q: Exit
+  -Q: Exit
 ```
 python -m tools.annotate_roi --video input/test/F1.mp4 --floor-id F1 --out config/floors/F1.json
 ```